GRTLCollaboration/GRChombo/paper.md

 **Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.**

-GRChombo is developed and maintained by a collaboration of numerical relativists with a wide range of research interests, from early universe cosmology to astrophysics and mathematical general relativity, and has been used in many papers to date.
+/*: GRChombo is developed and maintained by a collaboration of numerical relativists with a wide range of research interests, from early universe cosmology to astrophysics and mathematical general relativity, and has been used in many papers to date. :*/

-A few of the many fundamental physics problems for which the code has been used include:
+The fundamental physics problems for which the code has been used include:

-- the simulation of pre-inflationary spacetimes in early universe cosmology, to check if models are robust to inhomogeneous initial conditions [@Aurrekoetxea:2019fhr;@Clough:2017efm;@Clough:2016ymm].
+- the simulation of pre-inflationary spacetimes in early universe cosmology [@Aurrekoetxea:2019fhr;@Clough:2017efm;@Clough:2016ymm].

 ![Cosmology \label{fig:cosmo}](figures/cosmo.png){ width=60% }

-- the study of modified gravity, and violation of cosmic censorship in higher dimensional spacetimes [@Figueras:2020dzx;@Bantilan:2019bvf;@Figueras:2017zwa;@Figueras:2015hkb].
+- the study of modified gravity, and violation of cosmic censorship [@Figueras:2020dzx;@Bantilan:2019bvf;@Figueras:2017zwa;@Figueras:2015hkb].

 ![Cosmic censorship \label{fig:blackstring}](figures/blackstring.png){ width=60% }

-- the formation, collapse and collisions of exotic compact objects (ECOs) which could mimic black holes, such as axion stars or boson stars [@Muia:2019coe;@Widdicombe:2019woy;@Clough:2018exo;@Dietrich:2018bvi;@Helfer:2018vtq;@Helfer:2016ljl].
+- the formation, collapse and collisions of exotic compact objects (ECOs) and dark matter stars [@Muia:2019coe;@Widdicombe:2019woy;@Clough:2018exo;@Dietrich:2018bvi;@Helfer:2018vtq;@Helfer:2016ljl].

 ![Exotic compact objects \label{fig:axionstar}](figures/oscillotons.png){ width=60% }